The next Jan. 6 committee hearing will focus on extremist organizations

 Here are some names to know

-Committee aides specifically mentioned the hearing will discuss the extremists groups' alleged ties to Stone and Flynn.
+Committee aides specifically mentioned the hearing will discuss the extremist groups' alleged ties to Stone and Flynn.

 Flynn, Trump's first national security adviser, was also pardoned by Trump from crimes also in connection to the Mueller investigation.

 Those watching the hearings have already heard from Flynn.
-In a videotaped deposition when he was asked if the violence on Jan.6 was legal, he invoked the 5th Amendment protection against self-incrimination.
-Both Stone and Flynn have come up at past hearings as links between Trump and the people beyond the White House wanting to keep him in power after he lost the legal 2020 presidential election.
+In a videotaped deposition when he was asked if the violence on Jan.
+6 was legal, he invoked the Fifth Amendment protection against self-incrimination.
+Both Stone and Flynn have come up at past hearings as links between Trump and the people beyond the White House wanting to keep him in power after he lost the 2020 presidential election.

 Another hearing to come